adamzap/reteach/docs/exporting_from_blackboard.rst

    If you do not have access to the Course Management Control Panel, contact you system administrator.

-First click on Packages and Utilites, then click on Export/Archive Course.
+Click on Packages and Utilites, then click on Export/Archive Course.

 .. image:: _static/export_menu.png